BECU Members Save 25% on Digital Estate Planning

 Frequently Asked Questions

-It can take as little as 30 minutes to complete a trust-based estate plan and as many as 20 minutes to create a will-based estate plan.
+It can take as little as 30 minutes to complete a trust or a will-based plan and as many as 20 minutes to create a will-based estate plan.

 Yes.
 Every estate plan is legally valid, state specific, and customized by you to meet your specific needs.
 To ensure your estate plan is legally binding, sign and notarize the documents upon receiving or downloading.